KaiserBi/-Huskey-Card/README.md

 ## Important Notice

-1.Although this repository seemed very new, this was actually a project I have made in the summer
+1.Although this repository seemed very new, this was actually a project I have made in the summer 2.I have some of the PCBs printed out, and feel free to contact me for a demo of the actual production for you in-person(if you are at the UW).

 ## Contact information